-After leaving the playing field, Aikman joined the NFL on FOX full-time as a game analyst on the network’s No. 2 NFL team in 2001.
+After leaving the playing field in 2001, Aikman joined the NFL on FOX full-time as a game analyst.
 He quickly displayed the accuracy and work ethic that marked his playing career and moved up to FOX’s No. 1 broadcast crew prior to the 2002 season.
-Teamed with Emmy Award-winning play-by-play announcer Joe Buck, the duo has impressed both critics and fans with the consistently entertaining and informative brand of coverage they provide.
+Teamed with Emmy Award-winning play-by-play announcer, Joe Buck, the duo has impressed both critics and fans with the consistently entertaining and informative brand of coverage they provide.
 Highly skilled at succinctly illustrating action on the field, Aikman’s contemporary analysis offers keen insight into the skill and pressure associated with playing in today’s NFL.
-He has received three nominations for an Emmy for his broadcasting efforts and has broadcast three Super Bowls (XXXIX, XLII and XLV).
+In 2022, Troy and Joe moved to ESPN MNF to continue their broadcasting as a team.
+Together, they have called six Super Bowls (XXXIX, XLII, XLV, XLVIII, LI and LIV).

 During Aikman’s 12-year playing career, he set 45 Cowboys’ passing records, including the club’s career record for completions (2,898), passing yards (32,942), touchdowns (165) and completion percentage (61.3).
 While leading one of sports’ most famous franchises, the Cowboys won six NFC East titles (1992-96 and 1998) and advanced to four NFC Championship Games (1992-1995).
 Aikman is one of only four quarterbacks to guide his team to victory in three Super Bowls (XXVII, XXVIII and XXX).

-In February, 2006, Aikman was voted into the Pro Football Hall of Fame in Canton, Ohio.
+In February of 2006, Aikman was voted into the Pro Football Hall of Fame in Canton, Ohio and was inducted into the Hall in August of that year.
 He became just the sixth player in Cowboys history to enter those hallowed halls.

 Prior to joining the Cowboys, Aikman passed for 5,298 yards and 41 touchdowns in two years at UCLA.
 During that span, the All-American led the Bruins to a 20-4 record.
 In 1999, he was inducted into the UCLA Sports Hall of Fame.
 He transferred to UCLA after two seasons at the University of Oklahoma (1984-85).
 Selected by the Cowboys with the first overall selection in the 1989 NFL Draft, he became the first rookie quarterback to start a season opener for Dallas since Staubach in 1969.

 Born November 21, 1966, he was raised in Cerritos, California.
 At the age of 12, his family moved to Henryetta, Oklahoma where he went on to earn All-State honors at Henryetta High School.
-He resides in Dallas, Texas with his two daughters, Jordan and Ally.
+He resides in Dallas, Texas and has two daughters, Jordan and Ally.